-- By emphasizing the hardships of this "burden," the poet sees all the difficulties of an imperialist project. - The "silent, sullen peoples" lifted up from "bondage" will never offer the imperialists any thanks or praise. - Imperialism is a sober, tedious duty rather than a grand adventure of conquest - The larger part of "the white man's burden" is thus an exercise in "patience," accepting the length and difficulty of the task set for the imperialists. - Imperialism and colonialism is a thankless task, taken up by whites purely out of goodwill for other races, without any ulterior motive of profit, reward, praise, or even gratitude. - Imperialism is the white man's gracious sacrifice on behalf of non-whites.
+- Using the word "burden," the poet highlights all the difficulties of an imperialist project. - The natives will never offer the imperialists any thanks or praise. - Imperialism is a sober, tedious duty rather than a grand adventure - The larger part of "the white man's burden" is thus an exercise in "patience".